nlanson/AmongUsCockBot/README.md

-# AUCB
-Among Us Cock Bot
+# Among Us Cock Bot
+Simply mention `u/AmongUsCockBot` in reddit and it will respond with an Amongus Cock.

+## Work in Progress